nanoporetech/medaka/README.md

 # align reads to assembly
 mini_align -i basecalls.fasta -r assembly.fasta -P -m \
     -p calls_to_draft.bam -t <threads>
-# run lots of jobs like this, change model as appropriate
+# run lots of jobs like this:
 mkdir results
-medaka consensus calls_to_draft.bam results/contigs1-4.hdf \
+medaka inference calls_to_draft.bam results/contigs1-4.hdf \
-    --model r941_min_fast_g303 --batch 200 --threads 8 \
     --region contig1 contig2 contig3 contig4
 ...
 # wait for jobs, then collate results
-medaka stitch results/*.hdf polished.assembly.fasta
+medaka sequence results/*.hdf polished.assembly.fasta
 ```

 It is not recommended to specify a value of `--threads` greater than 2 for
-`medaka consensus` since the compute scaling efficiency is poor beyond this.
+`medaka inference` since the compute scaling efficiency is poor beyond this.
-Note also that `medaka consensus` may been seen to use resources equivalent to
+Note also that `medaka inference` may been seen to use resources equivalent to
 `<threads> + 4` as an additional 4 threads are used for reading and preparing
 input data.